-Andrew Schwartz and Ellen Garber Tier 1
+Andrew Schwartz, Ellen Garber, Bill White Tier 1

-Deborah (Keeth) Miller Tier 2
+Deborah Miller, Gabriel Ross Tier 2

-Heather Minner Tier 3
+Heather Minner, Sarah Sigman Tier 3

-Attorney will utilize Tier 3 personnel whenever that would be most cost effective for the TJPA.
-Similarly, Attorney will utilize Non-lawyer Assistants, such as paralegals, law clerks and legal assistants, for appropriate tasks whenever that would be most cost effective for the TJPA.
+Attorney will utilize Tier 3 personnel - who generally have not yet acquired the level of experience called for in this Agreement - whenever that would be most cost effective for the TJPA.
+Similarly, Attorney will utilize non-lawyer assistants, such as planners, paralegals, law clerks and legal assistants, for appropriate tasks whenever that would be most cost effective for the TJPA.